Vlada Divljan: Australian years (1991–1998)

 In August 1991 Divljan moved to Australia following his girlfriend Ruth, whom he would marry in 1991; they divorced in 1997.
 He started playing rock standards with local bands, collaborated with singer Max Sharam and worked in a local Serbian radio station.
-Having started working on TV and movie soundtracks he was included into the Movie Composer's Society and in 1996 started studying at the University of Sydney, section Sound studies of the Movie Academy.
-He got the "Audio Excellence" award by Ampex Corporation for the short movie "Flying Over Mother" for which he did sound design and music.
-He was also awarded by the CBS for the short soundless movie "Drip".
+Having started working on TV and movie soundtracks he joined the Movie Composer's Society and in 1996 enrolled in Sound studies of the Movie Academy at the University of Sydney.
+He received the "Audio Excellence" award by Ampex Corporation for the short "Flying Over Mother" for which he did sound design and music.
+He was also awarded by the CBS for the silent short "Drip".

-During a short visit to Serbia in late 1995 / early 1996, he formed the Old Stars Band consisting of Aleksandar Šandorov (keyboards), Zdenko Kolar (bass), Srđan Gojković Gile (guitar, vocals), Marko Milivojević (drums) and Boris Bunjac (percussion).
-The band held two concerts at Novi Sad Studio "M", one unplugged and one regular, on 18 and 23 January 1996.
-The material recorded from the shows was released on a live album entitled Odbrana i zaštita released through B92 Records.
+During a short visit to Serbia in late 1995 / early 1996, he formed the Old Stars Band with Aleksandar Šandorov (keyboards), Zdenko Kolar (bass), Srđan Gojković Gile (guitar, vocals), Marko Milivojević (drums) and Boris Bunjac (percussion).
+The band held two concerts at Novi Sad Studio "M", of which one acoustic, on 18 and 23 January 1996.
+The material recorded from the shows was released on a live album entitled Odbrana i zaštita through B92 Records.

 In January 1997 back in Australia Divljan worked on a project with Leb i Sol keyboardist Kiril Džajkovski titled "Apartchiks".
-The first CD titled Dekada (Decade), released by Avant Garde Records, featured four tracks with sampled speeches by Slobodan Milošević.
-The next release, Recorded Supplement, featured nine tracks dealing with Divljan's and Džajkovski's exploration of the modern music.
+The first CD titled Dekada (Decade), released by Avant Garde Records, features four tracks with sampled speeches by Slobodan Milošević.
+The next release, Recorded Supplement, features nine tracks where Divljan and Džajkovski explore contemporary music.